 With all of the quarantine time we all had, I was spending a considerable amount of time at home working on the computer so I figured it would be a great time to see how effective blue-light filtering was.

-So I busted out my collection of Warby Parker glasses and grabbed my Butler frames with blue-light filtering and my Bryon frames that only has the standard polycarbonate lenses with anti-reflective coating.
+So I busted out my collection of Warby Parker glasses and grabbed my Butler frames with blue-light filtering and my Bryon frames that only have the standard polycarbonate lenses with anti-reflective coating.

 Can You Wear Blue-Light Glasses All Day?

-People often ask if they are able to wear their blue-light filtering glasses all day, after all our body does need blue-light to regulate your circadian rhythm, so should you be wearing them all day?
+People often ask if they are able to wear their blue-light filtering glasses all day, after all, our body does need to blue-light to regulate our circadian rhythm, so should you be wearing them all day?

-Generally, blue-light filtering glasses that you are able to purchase with your prescription only filters out a certain percentage of blue-light and can be worn all day without any side effects.
-These glasses will lenses that are mostly clear, or has a slight yellow tint on them.
+Generally, blue-light filtering glasses that you are able to purchase with your prescription only filter out a certain percentage of blue light and can be worn all day without any side effects.
+These glasses will have lenses that are mostly clear, or has a slight yellow tint on them.
 These will generally not affect the way that you are seeing colors.

-There are non-prescription blue-light filtering glasses and clip-ons out in the market that filter out 99% of the blue-light you are encountering.
-Those blue-light glasses you don’t want to wear all day long as it does change the way you see colors and only should be use in the hours before your bedtime.
+There are non-prescription blue-light filtering glasses and clip-on out in the market that filters out 99% of the blue light you are encountering.
+Those blue-light glasses you don’t want to wear all day long as it does change the way you see colors and only should be used in the hours before your bedtime.